metaclass-nl/tutorial-api-platform/README.md

 Credits
 -------

-The tutorial and examples are copyright (c) [MetaClass](https://www.metaclass.nl/), Groningen, 2019, 2020.
+The tutorial and examples are copyright (c) [ MetaClass ](https://www.metaclass.nl/), Groningen, 2019, 2020.

 It is is based on the [Api Platform Distribution](https://api-platform.com/docs/distribution/) created by [Kévin Dunglas](https://dunglas.fr).